Decidability of the isomorphism and the factorization between minimal substitution subshifts: From uniformly recurrent morphic sequences to purely substitutive sequences w.r.t. proper primitive substitutions

 In this section we show that we can restrict our study to subshifts generated by purely substitutive sequences where the underlying substitution is primitive and proper.
 A substitution $\sigma: A^* \to A^*$ is {\em left proper} if there exists $a\in A$ such that $\sigma(A)$ is included in $ a A^*$.
 It is {\em right proper} if there exists $b\in A$ such that $\sigma(A)$ is included in $ A^*b$.
 It is {\em proper} whenever it is both left and right proper.

-We show in Theorem~\ref{theo:durand13bbis} below that any subshift generated by an aperiodic uniformly recurrent morphic sequence is isomorphic to a subshift generated by a purely substitutive sequence whose underlying substitution is primitive and proper.
+We show in Theorem~\ref{theo:durand13bbis} below that any aperiodic minimal morphic subshift is isomorphic to a subshift generated by a purely substitutive sequence whose underlying substitution is primitive and proper.
 We also give computable bounds for the radii of the isomorphism and of its inverse.

+Nevertheless it is not true that minimal morphic subshifts are substitution subshifts.
+In Section \ref{subsec:notpurely} we give an example of a minimal morphic subshift that is not a substitution subshift.

-\begin{theo} Let $y\in A^\mathbb{K}$ be an aperiodic uniformly recurrent morphic sequence and $(Y,S)$ the minimal subshift it generates.
-There exist a computable constant $K$, a computable primitive proper substitution $\sigma $ and an isomorphism $\phi $ from $(X_\sigma ,S)$ onto $(Y,S)$ whose radius is 0 and whose radius of $\phi^{-1}$ is less than $K$. \end{theo}
+\begin{theo} Let $y \in A^\mathbb{N}$ be an aperiodic uniformly recurrent morphic sequence and let $(Y,S)$ be the subshift it generates.
+There exist a computable constant $K$, a computable primitive proper substitution $\sigma $ and an isomorphism $\phi $ from $(X_\sigma ,S)$ onto $(Y,S)$ whose radius is 0 and such that the radius of $\phi^{-1}$ is less than $K$. \end{theo}

 \begin{Rem} Theorem~\ref{theo:durand13bbis} is the first step to prove Theorem~\ref{theo:main} and Theorem~\ref{theo:main2} (hence Theorem~\ref{theo:cordecidfactor}) for aperiodic subshifts.
-Indeed, suppose that we are given two aperiodic subshifts $(X , S)$ and $(Y , S)$ generated by uniformly recurrent morphic sequences.
+Indeed, suppose that we are given two aperiodic minimal morphic subshifts $(X , S)$ and $(Y , S)$.
 Using Theorem~\ref{theo:durand13bbis}, we can compute primitive and proper substitutions $\sigma$ and $\tau$ such that $(X,S)$ is isomorphic to $(X_\sigma,S)$ and $(Y,S)$ is isomorphic to $(X_\tau,S)$, with isomorphisms of computable radii.
-In the next sections, we show that for factor map $f : (X_\sigma,S) \to (X_\tau,S)$, with $\sigma $ and $\tau $ primitive and $(X_\tau,S)$ non periodic, the radius of some $f\circ S^n$ is bounded by a computable constant only depending on $\sigma$ and $\tau$, Theorem~\ref{theo:mainpropersub}.
+In the next sections, we show that for factor map $f : (X_\sigma,S) \to (X_\tau,S)$, with $\sigma $ and $\tau $ primitive and $(X_\tau,S)$ non-periodic, the radius of some $f\circ S^n$ is bounded by a computable constant only depending on $\sigma$ and $\tau$, Theorem~\ref{theo:mainpropersub}.
 We also show that it is decidable whether a given sliding block code defines a factor map from $(X_\sigma,S)$ onto $(X_\tau,S)$ (Theorem~\ref{theo:decidcoding}).
 This will complete the proofs of Theorem~\ref{theo:main} and Theorem~\ref{theo:main2} by composing the factor maps with the isomorphisms. \end{Rem}

 \begin{Rem} As the sequence $y$ in Theorem~\ref{theo:durand13bbis} is uniformly recurrent, we have $Y = \Omega(y^+)$.
 Therefore, except for the definitions, we essentially consider one-sided sequences in this section. \end{Rem}